Best Spotting Scope For Birding | Top Rated Spotting Scope For Birding

 Although it is one of the heavier spotting scopes at 65.6 ounces, it can be used effectively by any user.
 It has a built-in tripod mount and a view through carrying case for quick mounting and viewing.
 You can feel comfortable using this spotting scope for birding in any conditions.

 Vortex’ VIP will give you piece of mind when using this spotting scope anywhere in the field.
-The lens features of the Razor HD earn its spot at number four on the best spotting scope for birding list.
+The lens features of the Razor HD.
 It is also backed by the VIP warranty.
 You will not be disappointed by this spotting scope if you pass on the other Vortex Optics higher on our list.

 The fifth best scope for birding is the Kowa TSN-880.
 This spotting scope has a large objective that measures 88 mm.
 An interesting note about the TSN-880 is that it does not come with an eye piece when purchased.
 You will need to buy the eye piece and there are two options.
 You can get a 25-60x or a 20-60x eye piece.
 These eye pieces mount at a 45-degree angle so they can be used like most spotting scopes that you may be familiar with.
 Depending on which eye piece you choose, the TSN-880 will have a 16.5 to 17 mm eye relief.